This EIP does three things:

 The GAS_PENALTY

-field MUST only account for verification costs, not storage nor signing.
+field MUST be assumed to be worst-case scenario and MUST only account for verification costs, not storage nor signing GAS_PENALTY

-New algorithms MUST also specify how to recover and verify a valid address (bytes20
+New algorithms MUST also specify how to recover and verify a valid address (ExecutionAddress

 ) from the signature_info

-field inside the transaction, the verification function MUST follow the following signature:
+field inside the transaction, the verification function MUST have the following signature:

 An example of this specification can be found here.